zhartzell/demo-1/README.md

 Just a demo for an activity for UCB bootcamp UX/UI

-Livin' La Vida Loca Rico Suave
+Livin' La Vida Loca Rico Suavi